pragma-/pbot/README.md

     <pragma-> !qalc 2 * 2
        <PBot> 2 * 2 = 4

-These are just some of the modules PBot comes with; there are several more:
+These are just some of the applets PBot comes with; there are several more:

-Module | Description
+Applet | Description
 --- | ---
-[C-to-English translator](modules/c2english) | Translates C code to natural English sentences.
+[C-to-English translator](applets/c2english) | Translates C code to natural English sentences.
-[C precedence analyzer](modules/paren) | Adds parentheses to C code to demonstrate precedence.
+[C precedence analyzer](applets/paren) | Adds parentheses to C code to demonstrate precedence.
-[C Jeopardy! game](modules/cjeopardy) | C programming trivia game based on the Jeopardy!
+[C Jeopardy! game](applets/cjeopardy) | C programming trivia game based on the Jeopardy!
 TV game show.
-[C Standard citations](modules/c11std.pl) | Cite specified sections/paragraphs from the C standard.
+[C Standard citations](applets/c11std.pl) | Cite specified sections/paragraphs from the C standard.
-[Virtual machine](modules/compiler_vm) | Executes arbitrary code and commands within a virtual machine.
+[Virtual machine](applets/compiler_vm) | Executes arbitrary code and commands within a virtual machine.
-[dict.org Dictionary](modules/dict.org.pl) | Interface to dict.org for definitions, translations, acronyms, etc.
+[dict.org Dictionary](applets/dict.org.pl) | Interface to dict.org for definitions, translations, acronyms, etc.
-[Urban Dictionary](modules/urban) | Search Urban Dictionary for definitions.
+[Urban Dictionary](applets/urban) | Search Urban Dictionary for definitions.
-[Manpages](modules/man.pl) | Display a concise formatting of manual pages (designed for C functions)
+[Manpages](applets/man.pl) | Display a concise formatting of manual pages (designed for C functions)

-For more information, see the [Modules documentation](doc/Modules.md).
+For more information, see the [Applets documentation](doc/Applets.md).

 #### Functions
 Functions are commands that accept input, manipulate it and then output the result.
 They are extremely